Find out about how the Youth Justice Service works for SEND for our young people.

 When a young person is released from custody they would normally be released on licence conditions and would continue to receive support from the Youth Justice Service.
 This includes information, advice and guidance support from the Youth Justice Service Education Liaison Adviser with regards to education, training and employment.

 If a young person is of statutory school age, is on a school roll and receives a sentence of less than 6 months, they would return to their named school.
-If they were not on a school roll, they would be supported to find an appropriate placement through our Admissions, collaborative and fair access panel.
+If they were not on a school roll, they would be supported to find an appropriate placement through our Admissions, SEND Hub and fair access panel.

 If they are post statutory school age, they would be supported into post 16 education, training or employment provision by the Youth Justice Service Education Liaison Adviser, their Youth Justice or Probation Officer, Leaving Care worker or Foundation Housing Worker (if appropriate).